chingswy/easymocap-doc/tools/calibration.md

 ## Some Tips
 1. Use a chessboard as big as possible.
+2. Use a chessboard as rigid as possible.
-2. You must keep the same resolution during all the steps.
+3. You must keep the same resolution during all the steps.

 ## 0. Prepare your chessboard

 ## 1. Record videos
-Usually, we need to record two sets of videos, one for intrinsic parameters and one for extrinsic parameters.
+Usually, we need to record two sets of images, one for intrinsic parameters and one for extrinsic parameters.

-First, you should record a video with your chessboard for each camera separately.
-The videos of each camera should be placed into the `<intri_data>/videos` directory.
+First, you should record images with your chessboard for each camera separately.
+The images of each camera should be placed into the `<intri_data>/images` directory.
 The following code will take the file name as the name of each camera.

 ```bash
 <intri_data>
 └── videos